TRON-Bioinformatics/tronmake-kmer-pipeline/README.md

 Aggregated search results are provided as compressed binary file.
 You can use R or python to read the detection matrix file.

 * `query/<method>/search.parquet`: Containes aggregated search results over all subindices as Apache parquet files.

+Quantitative annotation of search results are provided for each JellyFish index as simple tsv file.

+* `query/jellyfish/<index_name>/quantitative_search.tsv`

 ## References